ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

 Trailing newline
 ~~~~~~~~~~~~~~~~

 As mentioned in the "Remove common whitespace" example, trailing newlines are naturally included without any explicit rules.
 As a bonus, it does the same thing that ``unlines`` does.
-To avoid a trailing newline, put the closing ``"""`` immediately after the last line, or use a line continuation:
+To avoid a trailing newline, put the closing ``"""`` immediately after the last line, or use a string gap:

 ::